shambhav12/current_solutions_ai/README.md

     *   Go to [supabase.com](https://supabase.com/) and create a new project.
     *   Navigate to your project settings (Gear icon > API).
     *   Find your **Project URL** and **anon public key**.
-    *   Open your `.env.local` file and paste these values for `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` respectively.
+    *   Open your `env.ts` file and paste these values into the `SUPABASE_URL` and `SUPABASE_ANON_KEY` variables.

 2.  **Run the Database Schema Script:**
     *   In your Supabase project dashboard, navigate to the **SQL Editor**.
     *   Click **+ New query**.
-    *   Find the `supabase/schema.sql` file in this project repository (if it exists) or create the necessary tables (`inventory`, `sales`).
+    *   Create the `inventory` and `sales` tables.
+You can use the `supabase/schema.sql` file in this repository as a reference for the table structure.
-    *   This will create the required tables and security policies.
+    *   Run the script to create the required tables and security policies.

 ### Part 3: Google Authentication Setup

-This is the most critical part for making login work.
-It connects your app, Google, and Supabase.
+This section connects your app, Google, and Supabase to enable sign-in.

 1.  **Go to Google Cloud Console:**
     *   Navigate to the [Credentials page](https://console.cloud.google.com/apis/credentials).
 Ensure you have a project selected.